Building Codes for Climate

-Primary Representative: An individual voter within the Governmental Member, who must register to vote before March 29th.
-The primary representative is responsible for designating and registering the remaining Governmental Member Voting Representatives (GMVR’s) within their group.
-They have until September 23rd 2019 to register the remaining GMVR’s.
+Primary Representative: An individual voter within the Governmental Member, who must have registered to vote by March 29, 2019.
+The primary representative is responsible for designating and registering the remaining Governmental Member Voting Representatives (GMVRs) within their group.
+GMVRs must have been registered by September 23, 2019.

 codes for climate